The deadline for individual taxes is April 17, 2018. For a list of other tax deadlines, click here.

 The business owner can maximize retirement contributions by combining the employee contribution (through 401(k) elective contributions) and the 25% maximum employer contribution (through defined contribution profit sharing contributions).
-In 2017, the combined employee and employer contributions can be $53,000, or 100% of compensation, whichever is less.
+The combined employee and employer contributions can be $55,000, or 100% of compensation, whichever is less.
 If the owner or spouse is age 50 or over, an additional $6000 may be contributed.

 Both sole proprietors and corporate owners can use a Solo 401(k).
 The plan must be set up prior to the end of the taxable year for which the contribution is being made.